 You can also search local archives and the National Archives to help research your family history.

-The GRO’s guides to researching your family tree include details of the information you’ll find on certificates, and what to do if you can’t find a certificate.
+The GRO’s guides to researching your family tree include details of the information you’ll find on certificates, and what to do if you cannot find a certificate.